Getting Organized at Work

 - Lists of questions

 - Medical reports — organized by doctor or specialty

 - Health insurance — create separate folders for:

 - blank forms

 - copies of forms submitted but not yet reimbursed

-- a log to monitor insurance claims (click here for an easy-to-use example)
+- a log to monitor insurance claims (click here for a copy of our easy-to-use Health Insurance Claims Log)

 - Research — create separate folders for topics such as surgery, chemotherapy, radiation, hormone therapy, nutrition & diet, exercise & physical therapy, psychology, spiritual

 - Disability and life insurance policies

 - In the course of researching your diagnosis, you may consult with several doctors from different specialties.
-Keeping a doctors’ notebook can help you remember who said what.
-This can be a small loose-leaf binder with pre-printed pages (use our template or create your own) or a spiral notebook, with each doctor listed on a separate page.
+Keeping a doctors notebook can help you remember who said what.
+This can be a small loose-leaf binder with pre-printed pages (use our Appointment Summary sheet or create your own) or a spiral notebook, with each doctor listed on a separate page.
 Keep a card file as well, to save business cards for every doctor you meet with.

 Electronic & Online Organizing

 While lugging around some paperwork is inevitable, you may be able to minimize clutter by keeping electronic files handy on your laptop or smartphone.
 The more streamlined your access to information, the more effortlessly you can shift between work and medical appointments.

 Many of today’s ultra-portable laptops are light enough that adding them to your tote bag isn’t a burden.
 Scanning hard copies of documents — insurance policies, written medical reports, medical history, etc. — and keeping an electronic version on your laptop may make crucial information easier to organize and to access on the fly.